EdoardoSantagata/pacificshipping/README.md

 - Required renewable electricity capacity for clean fuel production
 - IMO carbon levy impacts for the regional fleet

-The spreadsheet can work with data derived from Function 2 or from external sources, provided the input follows the format specified in the `raw` sheet.

 ---

 ## Data and Licensing